NDAK24003U Advanced Topics in Deep Learning (ATDL)

 Content

-This course will give you detailed insight into advanced deep learning methods and techniques, covering algorithms, theory and tools in this exciting and fast advancing field.
+This course provides a detailed insight into advanced deep learning methods, covering algorithms, theory, and tools in this rapidly evolving field.

-The course is on advanced topics, and it therefore has the introductory machine learning and deep learning courses as prerequisites.
+As an advanced-level course, it builds on deep learning basics and therefore has machine learning and deep learning courses as prerequisites.

 Learning Outcome